drrob1/src/README.md

 27. cgrepi -- a fast concurrent grep insensitive-case
 28. multack -- a concurrent case insensitive ack
 29. detox -- a linux-like detox utility for windows
+30. detoxp -- detox but uses pflag for its flags
 30. dirb -- porting the bashDirB script to windows in tcmd by jpsoft.
 Uses makedirbkmk to create its map.
 31. feq, few -- file equal pgms mostly comparing different hash functions
 32. img, imga, img2 -- GUI pgm to show an image, and then switch easily